-- Now go back to your main Outlook window.
-Start to create an email rule as normal by going to Home->Rules->Manage Rules and Alerts
+- Start to create an email rule as normal by going to Home->Rules->Manage Rules and Alerts

 - Click on “New Rule”

-- Under “Start from a blank Rule” select “Apply rule to messages I receive” and hit Next
+- Under “Start from a blank rule” select “Apply rule to messages I send” and hit Next

-- Choose your criteria (emails from a specific person or with a specific subject, for example) and hit Next
+- Now select a criteria, for example emails to a specific person or with a specific subject and hit Next

-- Finally name the rule and Hit Finish
+- Finally, name your rule and hit Finish